iinus/EthicalHacking-TTM4536/blackhatpy/README.md

 * [struct](https://docs.python.org/3/library/struct.html) - this module performs conversions between Python values and C structs represented as Python bytes objects.

 ## Chapter 4: Owning the network with Scapy
+[Scapy](https://scapy.readthedocs.io/en/latest/) - Scapy is a Python program that enables the user to send, sniff and dissect and forge network packets.
+This capability allows construction of tools that can probe, scan or attack networks.

+**Build a sniffer with scapy**
+* _sniff(filter="", iface="any", prn=function, count=N)_
+* _filter_ is for defining a BPF filter (like in Wireshark).
+If it is left blank, then we sniff all packets.
+If we want to sniff HTTP packets, we can set the filter to TCP port 80.
+* _iface_ is for specifying network interface.
+* _prn_ is is used to specify a callback function for that is called every time a packet matches the filter.
+* count is used to specify how many packets scapy should sniff.

 ## MISC
 ** Other questions we might get **